cea-trust-platform/cea-trust-platform.github.io/_classes/boundary-conditions.md

 There is no sense to talk about numerical simulations without talking about the boundary conditions !
 In order to close the discretized the system, consistent boundary conditions must be defined.

 The platform TRUST implements a huge number of boundary conditions (BC) that all inherit from the C++ class `Cond_lim_base`.
+Click **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/classCond__lim__base.html)** to see the Doxygen documentation of this class.

-Here are the available classes that can be used to define your BC's in a TRUST simulation.
+Here is a short summary of the available classes aliases that can be used to define your BC's in a TRUST simulation.

 # Dirichlet-type Boundary Conditions